-A 'letter before claim' must be sent to the party you are considering taking action against.
+If so, a letter before claim must be sent to the party you're taking to court.

 Reference: [a single sentence summing up your claim]